Advanced heart transplant surgery in Wisconsin

 Your surgeon will make an incision along the breastbone.
 You’ll be connected to a heart-lung bypass machine, which allows your surgeon to stop your heart from beating and keeps your blood circulating while the heart is stopped.

-Your transplant team will monitor you closely for signs of infection, rejection and medication side effects.
+After surgery, you’ll recover in a specialized intensive care unit, with most patients staying for about two weeks.
+Your transplant team will monitor you for infection, organ rejection and medication side effects.

 Your recovery may include cardiac rehabilitation.
 This medically supervised program offers extra support, education and coaching to help get you on the right track after surgery.